 In addition, please remember that by accepting admission to a WTAMU study abroad program, you agree to be responsible for your own health, safety and behavior while participating in the program.
-You are committed to observe and obey West Texas A&M University Student Handbook, the laws of the State of Texas and the United States of America, as well as the laws of the host country and the host institution.
+You are committed to observe and obey West Texas A&M University Code of Student Life, the laws of the State of Texas and the United States of America, as well as the laws of the host country and the host institution.